“Custom meal plans to your personalized macros now available! SHOP HERE

 Add oats, butter and brown sugar to a small bowl.
 Microwave until the butter has melted, approximately 30-60 seconds, and mix together.
 It will be chunky.
 Evenly sprinkle on top of the casserole.

 Bake the pumpkin French toast casserole at 350 degrees Fahrenheit for 35 minutes or until a toothpick comes out clean.
-Broil the top if needed.
+Broil the top until golden brown, if needed.

-Cut into 8 equal squares and serve.
-Top with protein frosting, maple syrup and a side of sausage and enjoy!
+Cut into 8 individual slices and serve.
+Top with a protein frosting, maple syrup, and a side of sausage and enjoy!

-Top this pumpkin French toast casserole with maple syrup, powdered sugar, protein frosting or fresh fruit.
+Top this pumpkin French toast casserole with maple syrup, powdered sugar, protein frosting (see above) or fresh fruit.
 Pair with Blueberry Breakfast Sausage or fruit.

 If you like this casserole be sure to check out some of our other easy breakfasts!